kaysalawu/azure-network-terraform/3-network-manager/2-hub-spoke-azfw-dual-region/README.md

 ## Outputs

-The table below show the auto-generated output files from the lab.
+The table below shows the auto-generated output files from the lab.
 They are located in the `output` directory.

 | Item    | Description  | Location |
 |--------|--------|--------|